schoolheady/Audio-Streaming/README.md

 # Audio-Streaming
 Java-based multi-client audio streaming app using UDP for real-time audio and TCP for control.
-Users can join sessions, talk, self-mute, or mute others.
+Users can join sessions, talk, and self-mute.
+A simple UDP-only demo is also provided.

 ## Features
 - Real-time audio streaming using UDP